maksDev123/maksDev123/README.md

 ### Hi there 👋

-i am active and inquisitive Machine Learning Engineer, currently excelling as a computer science student with a strong desire to contribute to the IT industry. valuable commercial experience.
+I am active and inquisitive Machine Learning Engineer, currently excelling as a computer science student with a strong desire to contribute to the IT industry. valuable commercial experience.

+✨I am exited about NLP and Responsible AI✨

 https://www.linkedin.com/in/maksym-buleshnyi/